The following are the terms and conditions of your enrolment with UCOL | Te Pūkenga as an International student.

-In signing the Admission and Enrolment Form (International Students), you agree that, to the extent permitted at law, UCOL’s liability to you, however it arises, if established, is limited to the amount of the tuition fees that you pay to UCOL for the enrolment period in which the liability arises.
+In signing the Admission and Enrolment Form (International Students), you agree that, to the extent permitted at law, the liability of UCOL Te Pūkenga to you, however it arises, if established, is limited to the amount of the tuition fees that you pay to UCOL Te Pūkenga for the enrolment period in which the liability arises.

 Disputes and complaints